Potmbottom/PopupSystem/README.md

    to the CDN, build content.
 2. Replace serialized `bundle://path#asset` strings with plain addresses;
    `SpriteLoader.TryParseBundlePath` and its branching disappear.
-3. Delete `AssetBundleContentProvider`, `IRemoteContentProvider`, `RemoteAssetReference`, and the DI binding. `SpriteLoader` calls `Addressables.LoadAssetAsync<T>` and stores the returned handle per handler; release becomes `Addressables.Release(handle)` — the handle is the refcount.
+3. 3.
+Delete `AssetBundleContentProvider`, `IRemoteContentProvider`, and
+   `RemoteAssetReference`. `SpriteLoader` drops the bundle branch and routes everything through the existing `IAssetProvider` (`AddressableAssetProvider`), which already does address-keyed caching and per-handler refcounting.
+   No new code — just remove the parallel pipeline.

 ## Showcase